dougdyson/katas/challenges/scramble/notes.md

 ^ going to analyze this and see if I can understand it!

 EDIT: split was the key!
 I was trying to use regex and match but split is much more performant and easier to understand.
 I also like the use of the .every method to check if all the characters in str2 are in str1 by way of comparing lengths - very clever.
 I've only been using split to create arrays from '' but using lengths is way more peformant than iterating each character for a match.
+This probably comes from me wanting code to be as explicit as possible, but that is not always the best approach.